NHOrus/srwq-compilation/episode-02.md

 The Alt Eisen Riese goes flying into the building next to Axel as the Nacht kicks out, before the blue demon blast into the sky and shoulder-charges the Weissritter, knocking the Oxtongue Rifle out of its hands.

 Beowulf lands, and turns to his enemies both new and old.
-Already, its components are beginning to reassemble themselves, as if it was being rebuild by invisible.
+Already, its components are beginning to reassemble themselves, as if it was being rebuild by invisible hands.

-"Even another me....won't be enough."
+"Even another me... won't be enough."

+---

-ANOTHER ELSEWHERE.
+######ANOTHER ELSEWHERE.

 "Dammit!! shouts Bullet.
 "Kusuha, switch us to Ryukooh, we're going after them!"